NAIRBS/AlvaAR-Ubuntu-20.04/documentation/STEREO_SLAM_FLOW.md

 }
 ```

 **Purpose:** After initialization, the system switches to monocular SLAM using only the left camera.
-The right camera image is ignored, and the system relies on the established monocular SLAM pipeline while maintaining the metric scale recovered during initialization.
+The right camera image is ignored, and the system relies on the established monocular SLAM pipeline while maintaining the metric scale recovered during initialization. **Note: All processing is sequential for WebAssembly compatibility.**

 ### 12. Stereo Triangulation Implementation